-- Mcollective is now available to be installed and used with SIMP.
-It uses SSL/TLS along with user certificates for proper encryption and authentication. - PuppetDB - PuppetDB is now supported by SIMP and installed by default. - Puppetserver - The puppet master service has been replaced by the puppetserver service.
+- PuppetDB is now supported by SIMP and installed by default. - Puppetserver - The puppet master service has been replaced by the puppetserver service.
 This is a major rewrite by Puppetlabs.
 Puppetserver scales better for larger agent deployments with a single puppet master. - Uses Environments by default, this allows for tools such as r10K.
-Production environment is a link to simp by default. - Facter 2.4 - Factor now returns the following facts as their actual boolean or integer values, instead of converting them into strings: - activeprocessorcount is\virtual mtu\<INTERFACE> physicalprocessorcount processorcount selinux\enforced selinux sp\number\processors sp\packages
+Production environment is a link to simp by default. - Facter 2.4 - Facter now returns the following facts as their actual boolean or integer values, instead of converting them into strings: - activeprocessorcount is\virtual mtu\<INTERFACE> physicalprocessorcount processorcount selinux\enforced selinux sp\number\processors sp\packages